opendesignschool/introduction-to-graphic-design/README.md

 # Introduction
-- What Graphic design is?
+- What is Graphic design?
 - Where does it come from?
 - Difference between graphic design and art.